Layers of the Earth

-The crust is an outer solid layer and this is where all life exists, including us, animals, mountains, sea and soil.
+The crust is an outer solid layer and this is where all life exists on earths surface, including us, animals, mountains, sea and soil.
 It is about 8km thick in the ocean bed, which is called the oceanic crust.
 The oceanic crust is mostly made from basalt rock.

 Then there’s the continental crust which is covered by land and is made mostly out of granite.
 Above that granite is sedimentary rock.
 Sedimentary rocks form over long periods of time and are made from debris, chemical sediment and broken rocks.
 It is between 5km to 70km thick.

 The crust is the only later on Earth that scientists can study, as they can drill into it.
 So this is the layer that we know the most about!

 But how do they study the crust?
 Well they watch how waves travel through the Earth, called Seismic waves, which are caused from earthquakes or eruptions and the movement of tectonic plates.
 They also watch things like pressure and temperature

 They use a machine called a seismograph to study the waves.

 The next layer that comes is called the mantle and here’s all the info you need to understand this layer of the Earth.

 The mantle is about 2,900km thick and amazingly it makes up about 85% of the Earth’s weight.
 Wow!
 That’s one heavy layer.